“Email marketing is dead.”

-Ask any digital marketing guru what is the best channel for digital marketing today, and some will tell you, “social media.”
+Ask any digital marketing guru what is the best channel for acquiring and retaining clients today, and some will tell you, “social media.”
 Some would go, “SEO,” and others would argue “paid ads.”

 Well, they are all right.

 Truth is, we all want to reach the light in the tunnel in the least amount of time possible.
-And to that end, every digital marketer has their own idea about which digital marketing channel converts best.
+And to that end, every marketer or sales rep’ has their own idea about which digital marketing channel converts best.

 In this article, you will learn everything you need to know about email marketing.
 And by the end, will be able to create and launch SaaS email marketing campaigns and ensure success.

 This is a long and extensive blog post, so may want to jump to the sections that appeal to you the most.